kismatkunwar89/VectorProbe/limitations.md

 ## 8. Ethical Considerations
 - Users must ensure they have explicit permission to scan and enumerate networks and hosts to avoid legal repercussions.

+## 9. Active Directory / LDAP Limitations

+- **Tool availability:** Active Directory enumeration depends on required system utilities such as `ldapsearch`, DNS tools, and SMB helpers.
+Missing tools will result in reduced or skipped AD-related output.
+- **Unauthenticated LDAP access:** Many LDAP attributes are restricted without credentials.
+As a result, unauthenticated enumeration may return partial or limited domain information.
+- **Domain Controller targeting:** Best results are obtained when scanning a Domain Controller.
+Non-DC Windows hosts may not expose LDAP services and will not return full Active Directory context.
+- **Firewall and port restrictions:** If LDAP/LDAPS ports (389/636) or related services are blocked, AD discovery will be incomplete even if the host is part of a domain.
+- **`.local` domain behavior:** `.local` Active Directory domains rely heavily on proper DNS configuration.
+Inconsistent DNS resolution may lead to incomplete domain or naming context information.
+- **BaseDSE visibility:** RootDSE/BaseDSE attributes and naming contexts can vary based on server configuration and hardening.
+Some fields may be hidden or restricted.
+- **Partial enumeration expectations:** Active Directory environments may return inconsistent results depending on network segmentation, permissions, and server policy.
+- **Data precedence:** When multiple tools report overlapping LDAP/BaseDSE information, `ldapsearch` output should be treated as the primary data source, with other tools used only for secondary confirmation.

 This document will be updated as new limitations or edge cases are discovered during further testing and validation.